As seen in:

 This one can be a doozy, whether it’s asked during a phone interview or not.
 But if you prepare, it can turn into a great opportunity to deliver a perfect elevator pitch.
 Summarize your best points, and don’t be shy or hesitant to self-promote by being overly modest.

 Read the best interview answers to this question here: "Why Should We Hire You?"
 Best Answers

-This one can get tricky, especially if you didn’t parting ways with your last organization on the best of terms.
+This is one of the top phone interview questions, and it can get tricky, especially if you didn’t parting ways with your last organization on the best of terms.
 Don’t say anything that will make the new company question whether that same situation could make an encore appearance.

 Read some great responses to this phone interview question here: "Why Did You Leave Your Last Job" Best Answers

 This standard phone interview question is more narrow than it sounds.
 Don’t talk about where you were born, your favorite sport, and so on.
 Rather, they’d like a response that is relevant to them, similar to how you tailored your resume for the specific position.

 Read some great responses to this topic here: “Tell Me About Yourself” Best Answers

 6. Why Do You Want to Work Here?